 Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines and ciprofloxacin may interfere with each other.
+Some medicines and DBL Ciprofloxacin Injection for Intravenous Infusion may interfere with each other.
 These include:

 - theophylline, a medicine used to treat asthma